 Preparations for First Reconciliation and First Eucharist will begin in September.
-The program is open to children in grades 2 and older who completed (in full) the 2017-18 year of Faith Formation.
+The program is open to children in grades 2 and older who have already completed a full year of Faith Formation or Catholic School.
 Your child must also be enrolled and active in our 2019-2020 Footsteps in Faith program.
 Parent participation and family activities are components as well.

-For any questions or clarification, please call the Faith Formation Office at 267-7088.
+For any questions or clarification, please call the Faith Formation Office at 267-7088 or email Patty

 The Catholic Church celebrates baptism two different ways, depending on the age of the one being baptized: